What is an Abstract GD topic:

 How to deal with Abstract GD topics :

 To be comfortable with abstract topics & nail them, there is no special mantra but to PREPARE for them & be ready for them psychologically.
-One advantage to dealing with many abstract topics is, not much factual knowledge is needed, day to day worldly knowledge is sufficient (Ex: Every cloud has a silver lining, Zero).
+One advantage to dealing with many abstract topics is, that not much factual knowledge is needed, day-to-day worldly knowledge is sufficient (Ex: Every cloud has a silver lining, Zero).

 Use your creativity to the maximum; there is no right or wrong interpretation as long as one can justify their perspective with clear reasoning.
-Take the lead, present your view.
+Take the lead, and present your view.
 If all the group members agree on one view, the discussion can be carried out on the same.
 Otherwise present different perspectives; in a 10-20 min GD present at least 2 diverse perspectives & lead the discussion.

 Along with presenting your interpretations, do actively listen & participate in discussing others’ views.
 To get different perspectives, use the SPELT (Social, Political, Economic, Legal & Technological) approach, which enables one to look at a subject from a 360-degree angle.